jakkie747/demo/USER_MANUAL.md

 This section covers the features available to all parents and guardians.

+### How to Create a Parent Account & Log In

+To view private information like your child's daily reports, you need to create an account.

+1. From the app's homepage, click the **"Parent Login"** link in the header.
+2. On the login page, click the **"Register here"** link.
+3. Fill in your email address and choose a secure password. **Important:** You must use the **same email address** that you provided to the school when you registered your child.
+This is how we link your account to your child's profile.
+4. Once registered, you will be automatically logged in.
+In the future, you can use the "Parent Login" link to sign in with your email and password.

+### How to View Your Child's Daily Reports

+Once you are logged in, you will be taken to your Parent Dashboard.

+1. This dashboard will automatically show the latest daily reports for your child (or children).
+2. Each report is displayed on a card for a specific date and includes:
+    *   **Mood:** An icon showing how your child was feeling.
+    *   **Activities:** A summary of the day's activities and lessons.
+    *   **Meals:** What your child ate for their meals and snacks.
+    *   **Naps:** Information about their nap time.
+    *   **Photo:** A daily photo from the teacher.
+    *   **Notes:** Any special notes or reminders from the teacher.

 ### How to Register Your Child

 Enrolling your child is the first step to getting connected.